elviskasonlin/speaalpha18/_posts/2019-01-11-design-reasoning.md

 ## Front Canards
 - Provide stability on the longitudinal stability
 - On surface it enables front to lift higher out of the water to reduce drag on the body minimising skin friction and and frontal area.
-- Provides better longitudinal stability by increasing the area the wings have to push on when rolling
+- Provides better longitudinal stability by increasing the area the wings have to push on when rolling hihi test

 ## Adjustable Canards